iclr-blogposts/2023/_posts/2022-12-01-autoregressive-neural-pde-solver.md

 $$\partial_{t} \mathbf{u} + \nabla \cdot \mathbf{J}(\mathbf{u}) = 0$$

- - $J$ is the flux, or the amount of a physical quantity that is flowing through a particular surface or region at a given time
+ - $$J$$ is the flux, or the amount of a physical quantity that is flowing through a particular surface or region at a given time

- - $\nabla \cdot J$ is the divergence of the flux, which can be thought of as the amount of outflow of the flux at a given point
+ - $$\nabla \cdot J$$ is the divergence of the flux, which can be thought of as the amount of outflow of the flux at a given point

 Additionally, they consider Dirichlet and Neumann boundary conditions.
 Dirichlet boundary conditions prescribe a fixed value of the solution at a particular point on the boundary of the domain.
 Neumann boundary conditions, on the other hand, prescribe the rate of change of the solution at a particular point on the boundary.
 Not considered are mixed boundary conditions, which involve both Dirichlet and Neumann conditions, and Robin boundary conditions, which involve a linear combination of the solution and its derivatives at the boundary.